krishnerkar/krishnerkar/README.md

-hey - i'm krish. most my work is private - working on making public repositories.
+hey - i'm krish. most my work is private - working on making more public repositories.

 currently giving finals - updating this right after that :p